The Wrong Coast

 The Wrong Coast is a stop motion adult animated television series.
-The series emulates a Hollywood gossip show with fake news and features, and includes many parodies of Hollywood movies, often utilizing the voices of real stars.
+The series emulates a Hollywood gossip show with fake news and features, and includes many parodies of Hollywood films, often utilizing the voices of real stars.
 It was produced by Blueprint Entertainment, Cuppa Coffee Studios and Curious Pictures, with stop-motion animation provided by Cuppa Coffee Studios.
 The theme song is performed by They Might Be Giants.
-The show features famous celebrity Mark Hamill (Star Wars) as the voice of Jameson Burkwright.
+The show features Mark Hamill as the voice of Jameson Burkwright.

 The series initially was to air for American audiences on AMC in December 2003, but never did.
 It began airing in Canada on The Movie Network in April 2004.
 Teletoon at Night has rebroadcast the original season in Canada since 19 August 2005.
 A French-dubbed version of the series, titled La Côte Ouest, aired in Canada on Télétoon la nuit.
 The series ended on 30 June 2004.

 The full series has been released on DVD in Australia.